 It is easy to stoop to folk-language and colloquialism.
 It may work at home, but it does not work here, and it does not work with the external examiner, or with the general reader.
 The best way to improve your English is to read.
 Don’t just read to mine facts and information for your research.
 Notice how other people write, and which writing styles you find easy to read.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, an Adjunct Assistant Professor, Trinity College Dublin.
-These notes were prepared for a seminar on research and writing with Year II MTh students on 29 January 2015.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute.
+These notes were prepared for a seminar on research and writing with Year II MTh students on 27 January 2016.